xjamundx/blog/_posts/2015-07-31-paypal-i-wanna-help-you.md

 Let's hope they fix the issue and I don't get kicked out for tampering with the POST messages in my browser ;-)

+**Update**: The PayPal devs who work on add bank page are aware of and working on this issue and REALLY REALLY grateful for this analysis.
+Amazing work.
+Definitely sorry it was such a pain to get through.